-- (1) The Council consists of the following members appointed by the Minister - - (a) three persons designated by each social service professional board, each of whom must be registered as a social service professional falling under that social service professional board; - (b) two persons designated by each social service occupational board, each of whom must be registered as a social service practitioner falling under that social service occupational board;
+- (1) The Council consists of the following members appointed by the Minister - - (a) two persons designated by each professional board - - (i) both of whom must be registered as social service practitioners falling under that professional board; and

-- (c) one person nominated by national forums or networks of non-governmental organisations operating in the field of developmental social services; - (d) one person employed by the Department of Social Development and registered to practise as a social service practitioner; - (e) one person employed by the Department of Education, designated by the Minister of Education; - (f) one person nominated by trade unions representing employees working in the field of developmental social services; and - (g) two persons nominated by the public, who have experience and knowledge relevant to the social service professions or the social service occupations, one of whom must be a disabled person. - (2) When appointing the members of the Council, the Minister must strive to ensure that the composition of the Council is broadly representative of society, with due regard to race, gender, disability and geographical spread. - (3) The Council may co-opt two additional members if it believes it necessary in order- - (a) to supplement the expertise and experience at its disposal; or - (b) to accommodate additional constituencies in the field of developmental social services. - (4) The Minister must by notice in the Gazette and two newspapers published and circulating nationally- - (a) invite the nominations and designations contemplated in subsection (1); and - (b) publish the names of persons appointed or co-opted as members of the Council in terms of subsections (1) or (3) and the dates of commencement of their terms of office. - (5) The notice contemplated in subsection (4)(a) must specify a period of at least thirty days for nominations or designations to be submitted to the Minister.
+- (ii) at least one of whom must be a member of that professional board; - (b) one person nominated by national forums or networks of non-governmental organisations operating in the field of developmental social services; - (c) one person employed by the Department of Social Development and registered to practise as a social service practitioner; - (d) one person employed by the Department of Education, designated by the Minister of Education; - (e) one person nominated by education and training institutions offering an education or training programme or programmes leading to a prescribed qualification; - (f) one person nominated by trade unions representing employees working in the field of developmental social services; and - (g) four persons nominated by the public, who have experience and knowledge relevant to social service practitioners. - (2) The persons appointed by the Minister in terms of subsection (1)(g) must not be social service practitioners and must include- - (a) a person who represents the interests of persons with disabilities; - (b) a person with appropriate financial management expertise and experience; and - (c) a person with appropriate legal expertise and experience. - (3) When appointing the members of the Council, the Minister must strive to ensure that the composition of the Council is broadly representative of society, with due regard to race, gender, disability and geographical spread. - (4) The Council may co-opt two additional members if it believes it necessary in order- - (a) to supplement the expertise and experience at its disposal; or

-(6) If any required nomination or designation is not submitted within the specified period, the Minister may appoint a suitably qualified person as a member of the Council in respect of the relevant category.
+- (b) to accommodate additional constituencies in the field of developmental social services. - (5) The Minister must by notice in the Gazette and two newspapers published and circulating nationally- - (a) invite the nominations and designations contemplated in subsection (1); and - (b) publish the names of persons appointed or co-opted as members of the Council in terms of subsections (1) or (3) and the dates of commencement of their terms of office. - (6) The notice contemplated in subsection (5)(a) must specify a period of at least thirty days for nominations or designations to be submitted to the Minister. - (7) If any required nomination or designation is not submitted within the specified period, the Minister may appoint a suitably qualified person as a member of the Council in respect of the relevant category.